Dickinson-COMP-491-492/website/docs/06-softwareInstallActivity.md

 1. **Meld**: When using Git and GitHub for team development, situations will arise when two people have changed the same file in incompatible ways.
 When this happens it will be necessary to merge the changes manually.
-A good tool for displaying the changes and allowing you to choose which change to accept makes this job a lot easer.
+A graphical tool for displaying the changes and allowing you to choose which change to accept makes this job a lot easer.
 Meld is just such a tool.
 Like Git, we won't be using Meld today, but let's go ahead and install it so its ready when we need it.
 Figure out how to install Meld.
-Once you have it installed you can verify that it works by typing meld on the command line.
+Once you have it installed you can verify that it works by typing `meld` on the command line.
 If everything is good then the GUI tool should appear.

 1. **Snapshot**: Make another snapshot of the system now that you have